dragonflyoss/d7y.io/docs/development-guide/configure-development-nvironment.md

 Configure Manager yaml file, The default path in Linux is `/etc/dragonfly/manager.yaml` in linux, refer to [Manager](../reference/configuration/manager.md).

-Set the `database.mysql.addrs` and `database.redis.addrs` addresses under the configuration file to your actual addresses.
+Set the `database.mysql.addrs` and `database.redis.addrs` address in the configuration file to your actual address.
 Configuration content is as follows:

 ```yaml
 # Manager configuration.